 Participants in the CTEP program, which places Americans as English teachers in elementary schools, high schools, vocational colleges and even universities, do receive a visa for teaching English in Hungary.

 For Americans teaching English in Russia, most schools sponsor work visas for their teachers once they are hired.
 You employer will assist you with the process and provide guidance once you accepted an offer of employment.

 Poland is a great market for English teaching and you can secure a work visa through this process.

-Getting a Student Visa to Legally Teach English in Madrid:
+Getting a Student Visa to Legally Teach English in Madrid or Barcelona:

-If you are interested in teaching English in Spain legally (and not having to be assigned to a random city as you do in the government assistant program) and want to learn Spanish, check out International TEFL Academy's Student Visa Program, which enables you to enroll in a year of part-time Spanish lessons and receive a Student Visa that enables Americans and other non-European Union citizens to work as full-time English teachers.
+If you are interested in teaching English in Spain legally (and not having to be assigned to a random city as you do in the government assistant program) and want to learn Spanish, check out International TEFL Academy's Student Visa Programs in Spain & Barcelona. enables you to enroll in a year of part-time Spanish lessons and receive a Student Visa that enables Americans and other non-European Union citizens to work as full-time English teachers.
 Participants also receive personal job placement assistance on the ground in Madrid.

 It is common for schools in Turkey to help their teachers arrange for work visas and residence permits once they accept a position.
 Some foreigners gain residency and then work without a work visa, particularly if they work primarily as a private tutor or free-lancer.